Serdest/PythonPractices/README.md

 # PythonPractices
-A bunch of nice exercises for begginers.
+A bunch of nice exercises for beginners.
 Feel free to ask me any questions related to problems.